William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-3-September-23-retrospective.md

 Week 3 September 23

 ## Participants
-- [Team Member 1]
-- [Team Member 2]
-- [Team Member 3]
-- [Team Member 4]
-- [Team Member 5]
+- Shiyuan Chen
+- Yan Wang
+- Xing Gao
+- Zhenziye Lin

 ---

 ## Overview
-Briefly describe the purpose of this retrospective and what you aim to achieve.
+The goal of this retrospective is to review our accomplishments in the past week, assess our progress in learning and project development, and identify any areas that need attention.
+By reflecting on these aspects, we aim to improve team efficiency and leverage each member's strengths to their fullest potential.

 ---